-Take advantage of these free on-campus resources to develop study skills, find help and set yourself up for success.
+Classes can sometimes be more challenging than expected, especially when you're trying to learn in an unfamiliar setting.
+Find help with these free online resources to develop study skills, find help and set yourself up for success.

 Academic Success and Achievement Program

 The Academic Success and Achievement Program (ASAP) offers free peer-tutoring support to students living on campus and first-year commuting students.
 ASAP provides tutoring support in small groups that meet weekly throughout the semester.
 They also can organize tutoring for any course taught at CU Boulder.